v-pham/lxsshost/README.md

 ## Description
   This enables multiple LX subsystems (LXSS) to be more easily accessible by a single user.
 Each user account can host a single LX subsystem.
-Multiple LX subsystems can natively co-exist on a single Windows host by creating a separate user account for each LX subsystem.
+So multiple LX subsystems can natively co-exist on a single Windows host by creating a separate user accounts for each LX subsystem.

-  These functions aim to provide a standard framework which local user accounts can be created to provide easier access to separate LX subsystems by using what is already available in Windows.
+  These PowerShell functions aim to provide a standard framework which local user accounts can be created to simplify accessing and managing separate LX subsystems by using what is already available in Windows.

 ## Getting started
   Download master.ps1 and import the script by running the following in an elevated PowerShell console: